 - The body needs more oxygen and energy during pregnancy.

-- Avoid overheating and exercising in high humidity.
+- refraining from exercising in high humidity

 Who should not exercise?